 While public opinion is positive, just 11 percent of respondents told us that they had ever used a health app to monitor a health condition (excluding fitness apps and diet-monitoring apps).
 This clearly suggests that the industry needs to put more focus and money into making health-tech apps that people want and need to manage their daily lifestyles and health conditions.

-If app makers are successful, people can better manage their lifestyles, and hopefully require fewer GP and hospital visits, and experience a better quality of life.
+If app makers are successful, people can better manage their lifestyles, and hopefully require fewer GP and hospital visits.
+In addition, they can experience a better quality of life.
 People with type 1 diabetes are not being provided sufficiently personal guidance on how to manage their insulin-dosing on a daily basis.
-They are left alone to manage the staggering number of daily lifestyle decisions that come from living with diabetes, and this can cause difficulties with mental health.
+They are left alone to manage the staggering number of daily lifestyle decisions that come from living with diabetes.
+This can cause difficulties with mental health.

 What can we do?

-We’re doing our best to make a health app that helps people and that people want to use, and we’ve recently made it available to people in the UK and Ireland for free.
-If you have type 1 diabetes, Quin can help by providing personalised insulin-dosing guidance based on your diet, active insulin and CGM data, and in future your sleep, exercise and much more.
+We’re doing our best to make a health app that helps people and that people want to use.
+We’ve recently made it available to people in the UK and Ireland for free.
+If you have type 1 diabetes, Quin can help by providing personalised insulin-dosing guidance based on your diet, active insulin and CGM data.
+In the future– your sleep, exercise and much more.

 To download Quin and try it out for yourself, click here.